 Day Four: Tuesday 6/3/2018 Sanur to Sebastia

-The walk begins in Sanur.
-From there, you will travel by donkeys most of the way south to Sebastia, approximately 12 kilometers northwest of Nablus.
+The walk begins in Sanur, south to Sebastia, approximately 12 kilometers northwest of Nablus.
 You will visit the ancient hilltop city of Sebastia, home to several important archaeological sites dating back to the Canaanite, Israelite, Hellenistic, Herodian, Roman and Byzantine periods.